sureshturbo/sureshturbo/README.md

 ## About me
 I'm a full stack developer.
-I like to work with React, Firebase, AWS, MongoDB, NodeJS and Python.
+I like to work with Angular, Firebase, AWS, NodeJS, Php .
 I'm a open-source development enthusiast, an instructor and a freelancer.